bbclr20/OpenGL-Examples/README.md

 Draw a lot of models and these models contain the same set of vertex data.

+### 11 Fragment Shader

+Use fragment shader to change the output color.

 ## Template

 A template for OpenGL project.